eclipxe13/captcha-local-resolver/README.md

 There are only 3 events:

-- `append`: when a new captcha has been inserted to be solved.
+- `append` when a new captcha has been inserted to be solved.
-- `answer`: when a captcha solution has been posted.
+- `answer` when a captcha solution has been posted.
-- `remove`: when a captcha solution has been removed.
+- `remove` when a captcha solution has been removed.

 This is what you can implement inside your own application to resolve captchas.